 As the COVID-19 coronavirus pandemic continues to impact us all, the Western Australian Association for Mental Health(WAMH) is committed to doing what we can to support our members, the community mental health sector, our government, our teams and the people we work with, people with lived experience, and the broader community to stay safe, well and connected.

 What is happening at WAAMH?

 We are continuing to work collaboratively with government and other services to ensure a cohesive response to current events.
 We are also a key voice for the community mental health sector, raising your concerns to government and communicating government responses and updates as we receive them.
-We are committed to strongly advocating for you at this time, and this will continue to be one of our key focus areas.
+We are strongly committed to representing and supporting you at this time, and this will continue to be our key focus.

 WAAMH staff transitioned to work at home